Celebration of variation!

 The Orlando Festival 2019 offers participants and listeners a total of 20 hours of varied chamber music from 4 centuries.
 Thirty musicians from ten countries will perform works by 42 composers from 13 countries (Czech Republic, Hungary, Poland, the Netherlands, Austria, France, United Kingdom, Germany, Russia, United States, Sweden, Norway and Italy).

 From solo compositions (for piano, violin, harp, harmonium, double bass, flute, organ), via duo, trio, quartet, quintet, sextet and octet to the 15 musicians in the Gruppo Montebello, with the cooperation of the 20 singers of the Opera Zuid Theatre Choir.
 Big names from the baroque period (Bach, Vivaldi, Telemann), the classical period (Mozart, Beethoven, Schubert), the romantic period (Borodin, Liszt, Mendelssohn, Schumann, Grieg, Chopin, Rimsky-Korsakov, Brahms, Tchaikovsky, Saint-Saëns), the 20th century (Bartók, Schoenberg, Webern, Berg, Shostakovich, Messiaen) appear side by side with perhaps lesser known but no less interesting colleagues.

 Special attention will be paid to the recently deceased Dutch composer Hans Kox (1930-2019), who is in the spotlight with 14 representative and varied works.
-Other Dutch composers to whom we pay attention are Gerrit Jan van Eijken (1832 – 1879), Otto Ketting (1935-2012), Patrick van Deurzen (born 1964) and Maria Alejandra Castro Espejo (born in Peru, 1978), who has lived in the Netherlands since she was six years old.
+Other Dutch composers to whom we pay attention are Gerrit Jan van Eijken (1832 – 1879), Otto Ketting (1935-2012), Patrick van Deurzen (born 1964) and Maria Alejandra Castro Espejo (1978).